 have unique values across entire table.
 The value from selected file will not be imported from the file or

 changed at your store as it should be assigned automatically by shopping cart itself (other database tables can have references to this field pointing to specific products).
-During the import ID can be used for identifying products only.
-Check more about product identification below (step 7).

 Price - should be the cost of the product before tax or shipping.

 Do not include any rebates, coupons, or bulk discounts.
 Prices should

 be whole numbers with a maximum of two decimal places.
 Price fields are

 numeric; no text is permitted - do not include “$” or any other symbols.